-- Waiver--Failure of a grievant to comply with any of the provisions of this Article shall be deemed to be a waiver of the right to seek resolution of the grievance under the terms of this Agreement.
+- 1. Waiver--Failure of a grievant to comply with any of the provisions of this Article shall be deemed to be a waiver of the right to seek resolution of the grievance under the terms of this Agreement.
 In determining whether there has been any such failure to comply with any of the provisions of this Article all deadlines shall be adhered to, provided that, grievances involving truly significant interests shall not be deemed waived because of trivial deadline violations; and provided further, that the time limits prescribed herein may be extended in any specific instance by mutual written agreement of the parties. - 2.
 Admission--The resolution of a grievance by the Dean or the Chancellor of the University, or any of their designees, as the case may be, shall not be deemed to be an admission by the University that the grievance has, for any other purpose or proceeding, standing as a grievance, or be an admission of any violation or breach, of the terms of this Agreement or be an admission that such grievance is cognizable or justifiable according to any applicable provisions of the laws of the Commonwealth. - 3.
-Termination--If any member or members of the bargaining Unit shall initiate in any administrative forum other than the Department of Labor Relations (DLR) and providing that MSP/MTA approves the decision to file, the Massachusetts Commission Against Discrimination (MCAD) or in any proceeding that relates to any matter that is the subject of a grievance in respect of which such member or members is or are the grievant while any proceeding in respect of such grievance is pending under any provision of this Article, the proceeding shall terminate as of the date of the initiation of such other administrative or judicial proceeding, and the grievance procedures aforesaid shall be inapplicable to such grievance.
+Termination--If any member or members of the bargaining unit shall initiate a proceeding in any administrative or judicial forum, including but not limited to the Massachusetts Commission Against Discrimination (MCAD) or Equal Employment Opportunity Commission (EEOC), and such complaint relates to any matter that is the subject of a grievance in which such member or members is or are the grievant, the grievance shall terminate as of the date of the initiation of such other administrative or judicial proceeding, and the grievance procedures set forth herein shall be inapplicable to such grievance.
+This provision shall not operate to terminate a grievance where charges are filed by the MSP, or the MSP approves the decision of a bargaining unit member(s) to file charges, with the Department of Labor Relations.